 About Me

-In my dissertation book project I investigate when, why, and how subnational policymakers implement social policy reforms through a mixed-methods study of the implementation of an education reform in Mexican states.
+In my book project I investigate when, why, and how subnational policymakers implement social policy reforms through a mixed-methods study of the implementation of an education reform in Mexican states.
 My research is forthcoming in a book chapter in the Oxford Handbook of Social Policies in the Global South.
 I also have two R&Rs at leading journals (Comparative Politics and World Development) and two additional working papers at an advanced stage.
 I have published articles in Latin American Perspectives and PS: Political Science & Politics.

 I earned a BA in Latin American Studies and Educational Studies from Macalester College (St. Paul, MN, located on the traditional, ancestral and contemporary lands of the Waȟpékhute band of Dakhóta Oyáte, the Dakota nation) and an MSc in Economics from the Instituto Tecnológico Autónomo de México (Mexico City, located on the Mexica lands of Tizapán).
 I am a former Fulbright IIE scholar and Princeton in Latin America fellow.
 I have spent significant time in Mexico City and Mérida, Mexico, Lima, Peru, Managua, Nicaragua, and São Paulo, Brazil.